digu3120/Task-JodeTx-Method-Channel/README.md

-Steps To Run Project
+Steps To Run the Project

-📂 Project Structure

-Jodetx/
-├── flutter_aar_module/        <-- Flutter module to build as AAR
-│   ├── lib/
-│   └── android/
-├── host_flutter_app/          <-- Host Flutter app that integrates the AAR │   ├── lib/
-│   └── android/

 🛠️ Prerequisites
 •	Flutter (3.x or higher)